B-M-Anderson/resume-latex/README.md

-# resume-latex
-Ongoing LaTeX script for personal resume utilizing AltaCV document class and compiling with XeLaTeX

 # Bennett M. Anderson — Resume (LaTeX)

 This repository contains the source code for my resume, built using the [AltaCV](https://github.com/liantze/AltaCV) LaTeX class.